 This article will help you:

-- Understand what a Global Watchlist Records Check is and why it’s an important part of a background report
+- Understand a Global Watchlist Records Check

 - Understand your candidate's experience